 Applicants should have at least a lower second-class honours degree relevant to secondary education in or related to the subject area the candidate is applying for.

 GCSE English Language and Maths at Grade 4 (Grade C for those sitting their GCSE before 2017) or above, or an equivalent award including some equivalency tests, are required prior to the course start (Evidence should usually be provided by 1 September).
 Functional Skills and the Certificate in Adult Numeracy/Literacy are not accepted in place of GCSEs. .

 Months of entry

-- University-led - You will develop your theoretical knowledge at our Headingley Campus, which offers a superb learning environment, modern facilities and excellent resources.
+University-led: You’ll develop your theoretical knowledge at our Headingley Campus, which offers a superb learning environment, modern facilities and excellent resources.
 Your learning will be informed by the very latest research and the expertise of our supportive teaching staff.
-We will organise your extensive school placements so you can apply your knowledge in a classroom setting and your placements will be timetabled to fit with your taught seminars on campus.
+We’ll organise your extensive school placements so you can apply your knowledge in a classroom setting and your placements will be timetabled to fit with your taught seminars on campus.

-- School Direct - For the vast majority of your course, you will be based in your provider school or schools, learning on the job while being supported by experienced teachers and mentors.
-You will attend our Headingley Campus one day a week (usually a Friday) for key module seminars.
+School Direct: For the majority of your course, you’ll be based in your provider school or schools, learning on the job while being supported by experienced teachers and mentors.
+You’ll attend our Headingley Campus one day a week (usually a Friday) for key module seminars.

 Qualification, course duration and attendance options

 - Admissions Enquiries